My finances, my projects, my life

 Will I get it back?

-However, if you accept that repairs are needed to cover damages, the costs will also be deducted from your deposit.
+However, if you accept that repairs are needed to cover damages, the costs will be deducted from your deposit.

 My deposit still hasn’t been returned!